spencerh122/CMPE-3815---Microcontroller-Systems-Final-Project/Final Code/README.md

 # Final Code

-## This folder contains the functioning communication and control code used to fly the airplane.
+## This folder contains the functioning communication and control code we wanted to use to fly the airplane.

 ### Files